Testing models for fully and partially stripped low-mass stars with Gaia: Implications for hot subdwarfs, binary RR Lyrae, and black hole impostors: Population Synthesis

 \subsection{Galactic population of stripped stars}

 A simulated population of stripped stars in binaries, described in \citet{vos_bobrick_2020} and \citet{bobrick_iorio_2024}, is derived based on detailed binary evolution modeling with \texttt{MESA} \citep[Modules for Experiments in Stellar Astrophysics,][]{paxton_2011, paxton_2013, paxton_2015, paxton_2018, paxton_2019, jermyn_2023}.
 The binaries are mapped onto the Besan\c{c}on model of the Galaxy, which describes the metallicity-dependent star formation history of the Milky Way and is calibrated by large photometric surveys \citep{robin_besancon_2003}.
 The masses of the primary (i.e., the initially more massive) stars are drawn from a Kroupa \& Haywood ``v6'' initial mass function \citep{haywood_vertical_1997, kroupa_imf_2008, czekaj_renewed_2014}, with a focus only on primaries that have masses between $0.7\,M_{\odot}$ and $2.1\,M_{\odot}$ and thus can ignite helium burning degenerately within the age of the Universe.
-Since the core helium-burning phase typically lasts for only $\sim 100$ Myr, the primaries are further restricted to those that reach the tip of the red giant branch not earlier than 300 Myr ago and not later than 700 Myr in the future.
+The primaries are further restricted to those that become core helium-burning stars at the present time based on single-star evolutionary tracks from the MIST database \citep{choi_2016}.